 Vision and Values

-Our value for the month of March is Respect:
+Our value for the month of February is HONESTY

 St Martin's Values and Ethos

 We are a Church school and enjoy close links with the community of St. Martin’s Church (CofE / Methodist) sharing an understanding of Christian beliefs and practices.
 St Martin’s is an inclusive school, educating children in an environment that sees the value of diversity and offers support for all pupils whilst actively promoting British Values.
 It is open to all those children who meet the entry criteria, set by the local education authority.
 We recognise and celebrate differences between people; we welcome those of any religious belief or none.
 At St Martin's we have a values-led curriculum.
 This means that we use a specific set of values in our teaching and as a way to reinforce positive behaviour at school and in later life.
 We base these values on those established by the Church of England, which we believe are the basis for good citizenship and a fair, inclusive society.

 Unlocking potential is our goal.
 Inside every child there are talents.
 These we seek to nurture to ensure that each child knows what success feels like and the confidence that it brings.
 We will work in partnership with you to ensure that your child aims to be the best that they can be.